Frequently Asked Questions

 Departments such as Computer Science, Business Information Systems, Engineering and others also maintain their own computer labs, bringing the number of student computers on campus to almost 2500.
 Access to these departmental labs is managed by the relevant department.

 - When seated at a computer, press the keys "Ctrl", "Alt" down while pressing the "Delete" key.

 - This brings up the Log on dialogue box, type in your log in details

 - Username: Student ID number.

 - You can obtain your Student IT Password from the IT Helpdesk in the Boole Basement on presentation of your Student ID card.
 The very first time you Log on to a computer, you will be asked to change the randomly generated password that you obtained from the IT Helpdesk to something that you yourself decide upon.

-The staff in the Computer Centre IT Helpdesk for Students are very approachable, and are there to help you.
+The staff in the IT Services Helpdesk for Students are very approachable, and are there to help you.
 They will be identifiable by their navy coloured t-shirts with "IT Services University College Cork" written on them.
 They may not always know the answer straight away, but will always try to solve the problem.